-The selection and acquisition of periodicals and serial titles are the responsibility of the designated librarian at each campus/site.
+The selection and acquisition of periodicals and serial titles are the responsibility of a designated librarian.
+Periodicals selected are representative of the instructional programs and information needs at each campus/site.
 Periodicals may be purchased in print or electronic format.
 Periodicals are acquired after taking into consideration the following:

-- (1) Curricular needs; - (2) Expressed needs of faculty members and students; - (3) Inclusion in periodical indexes; - (4) Cost of subscription; - (5) Similar materials already being received; - (6) Reputation of publisher; - (7) Predicted longevity of publication; and - (8) Reviews found in standard selection sources.
+- (1) Curricular needs; - (2) Expressed needs of faculty members and students; - (3) Inclusion in periodical indexes; - (4) Cost of subscription; - (5) Similar materials already being received; - (6) Reputation of publisher: - (7) Predicted longevity of publication; and - (8) Reviews found in standard selection sources.